PeterDrake/drakepedia/control_structures/functional_decomposition.md

 ### The Call Stack
 When your `main` method calls a method, your program pauses, runs the other method, and then picks up where it left off in `main`.
 Behind the scenes, a structure called a *call frame* keeps track of where you are in each method as well as any local variables.

-If `main` call a method that in turn calls another method, you now have a *call stack*, with one call frame for the currently running method and one for each of the paused methods.
+Of course, a method called by `main` may in turn call another method.
+The *call stack* contains one call frame for the currently running method and one for each of the paused methods.
 Every time you call a method, a new call frame is pushed onto the top of the stack.
 Every time a method returns, a call frame is popped off the top of the stack and the next method down resumes.
 When the bottom call frame (for `main`) is popped off, the program ends.
 ## Additional Resources
 ### Online
 - Sedgewick and Wayne, *Introduction to Programming in Java* booksite, [Section 2.1](https://introcs.cs.princeton.edu/java/13function/)